-“That I have, Father,” she replied.
-Her voice was as lovely as her beautiful face.
-The Prince’s son entered the little hut, wondering greatly about all of this.
+"That I have, Father," she replied.
+Her voice was as warm as her smile.
+The prince's son entered the little hut, wondering greatly about all of this.

-“When she was a young girl we found her on our doorstep, a little laughing maid as fair as ever the sun looked on, and clothed in the softest, richest fabrics.
-Joyfully we took her in, and she’s lived with us happily ever since, yet never has she said a word by which we might know whose child she was.
-A king’s daughter she must be, or the child of some good spirit.
-Lately, she has spoken much of a change to come in her life, of a prince’s son, and of many other things we did not understand.
-But our hearts have been sad, fearing that our girl would soon marry and separate from us who love her more than anything else in the whole world.”
+"When she was a young girl we found her on our doorstep, a little laughing maid as lovely as ever the sun looked on.
+She was draped in the softest, richest fabrics.
+Joyfully we took her in, and she has lived with us happily ever since.
+Yet never has she said a word by which we might know whose child she was.
+A king's daughter she must be, or the child of some good spirit.
+Lately, she has spoken much of a change to come in her life, of a prince's son, and of many other things we did not understand.
+But our hearts have been sad, fearing that our girl would soon marry and separate from us who love her more than anything else in the whole world."

-The prince’s son eagerly interrupted the old man, saying, “I am indeed the son of a prince, and the maiden in my eyes is the loveliest and most beautiful creature in the universe.
-I have no other wish in life but to marry her, and to live with her right here in this forest, in a house that I shall build myself near this hut.”
+The prince's son eagerly interrupted the old man, saying, "I am indeed the son of a prince.
+And I know in my heart I have no other wish in life but to marry this wonderful maiden, the daughter you raised.
+I would live with her right here in this forest, in a house that I shall build myself near this hut."

-And so it came about that the prince’s son married the beautiful maiden of the woods and lived with her in peace and happiness in a little log house near her foster-parents’ hut.
+And so it came about that the prince's son married the marvelous maiden of the woods and lived with her in peace and happiness in a little log house near her foster-parents' hut.

 One warm afternoon, the two had strolled hand in hand down to the bank of a stream that ran through the forest.
-Now the water looked so very cool and refreshing that the maiden felt she must sit on the mossy bank and dabble her feet and her hands in it.
+The water looked so very cool and refreshing that the maiden felt she must sit on the mossy bank and dabble her feet and her hands in it.
 Running her hands under the surface of the cool water, a ring slipped from her finger.
 Before she could rescue it, it was whisked downstream and out of sight.
-The poor girl cried out in dismay, then wept bitterly.
+The poor girl cried out in dismay.
+She was beside herself in despair.

-“Nay, now,” her husband said, “truly a paltry ring is not worth so many tears.
-My dearest, when I go again to my father’s kingdom I will buy you a dozen rings more beautiful than the one you lost!
-Dry your eyes and think no more about it.”
+"Nay, now," her husband said, "truly a ring is not worth so much grief.
+My dearest, when I go again to my father's kingdom I will buy you a dozen rings more beautiful than the one you lost!
+Dry your eyes and think no more about it."

-“That ring,” said the girl between her sobs, “is a magic one.
-Its loss will bring us both terrible trouble.”
+"That ring," said the girl in a choked voice, "is a magic one.
+Its loss will bring us both terrible trouble."

-The Khan was delighted with the young woman’s beauty and charm and paid not the slightest heed to her tears or pleadings to be allowed to return to her husband.
-She was made head of the royal servants, and was set up to live in the palace within constant call of the Khan.
+The Khan was delighted with the young woman and paid not the slightest heed to her tears or pleadings to be allowed to return to her husband.
+She was made the head of the royal servants, and was set up to live in the palace within constant call of the Khan.

 There seemed to be no possible hope of escape.
 Days passed by.
 Her sorrow and longing for her husband became ever greater instead of less, until she began to grow pale and thin, and those about her feared she would soon sicken and die.
 The Khan, too, noticed the change in her.
 He tried every means in his power to cheer her, but all in vain.
 At last he grew angry.

-“It’s all the fault of that husband of hers!” he cried.
-“He’s the one who is making my most beautiful servant look so sickly and plain.
-Well!
-I know how to take care of that!
+"It's all the fault of that husband of hers!" he cried.
+"He is the one who is making my favorite servant look so sickly and plain.
+Well, I know how to take care of that!

 Calling the court executioner, he whispered a few words in his ear.

-In vain did the poor girl plead with the monarch for her husband’s life!
-But the more she wept and begged, the angrier and more determined he became.
+In vain did the poor girl plead with the monarch for her husband's life!
+But the more she cried out and begged, the angrier and more determined the Khan became.